Search

 A hydrated horse will pass the skin tent test.
 Pinch his neck/shoulder skin briefly, then release; generally, the skin should snap back to normal in 1 or 2 seconds.
 Any longer indicates dehydration.

-Practice taking these vitals regularly so you know what’s normal for your horse and can pick up on any brewing problems early.
+Practice taking these horse vital signs regularly so you know what’s normal for your horse and can pick up on any brewing problems early.

 Watch: How To Perform a Skin Pinch Test